-Secretary General Annan and his Special Advisor on Cyprus, Peruvian diplomat Alvaro de Soto, began proximity or separate, indirect talks with Clerides and Denktash in New York from December 3 to 14.
+1999-2001 Proximity Talks.
+Secretary General Annan and his Special Advisor on Cyprus, Peruvian diplomat Alvaro de Soto began proximity or separate, indirect talks with Clerides and Denktash in New York from December 3 to 14.
 In U.N.
-Security Council Resolution 1283 (December 15, 1999), the Council reaffirmed "all its relevant resolutions on Cyprus," without specifically reiterating that a bizonal, bicommunal federation with a single sovereignty on the island is its goal.
-On December 15, the Secretary General submitted an addendum, noting that the Governments of Cyprus, Greece, and Britain concurred with UNFICYP's extension.
-He also stated, "The Government of Turkey has indicated that it concurs with ... the position the Turkish Cypriot party, namely that UNFICYP can operate on both sides of the island only on the basis of the consent of both parties and that the Turkish Cypriot authorities will accordingly request UNFICYP to work with them to develop modalities of UNFICYP's operation in northern Cyprus."
+Security Council Resolution 1283 (December 15, 1999), the Council reaffirmed "all its relevant resolutions on Cyprus," without specifying that a bizonal, bicommunal federation with a single sovereignty on the island is its goal.
+On December 15, the Secretary General submitted an addendum, noting that the governments of Cyprus, Greece, and Britain concurred with UNFICYP's extension.
+He also stated, "The Government of Turkey has indicated that it concurs with ... the position of the Turkish Cypriot party, namely that UNFICYP can operate on both sides of the island only on the basis of the consent of both parties and that the Turkish Cypriot authorities will accordingly request UNFICYP to work with them to develop modalities of UNFICYP's operation in northern Cyprus."
 The Turkish Cypriots interpreted the wording as a move toward recognition of their state, and the Greek Cypriots were upset with this Turkish Cypriot view.
 A second round of proximity talks was held in Geneva, January 31-February 8, 2000.

 Bicommunal contacts among political parties, journalists, businessmen, and environmentalists resumed.
-In his May 26 report to the Security Council, the Secretary General noted "two positive developments": an increase in contacts between Greek- and Turkish-Cypriots, and Turkish-Cypriot measures easing visits of Greek Cypriots and Maronites to the north.
+On May 26, the Secretary General noted "two positive developments": an increase in contacts between Greek- and Turkish-Cypriots, and Turkish-Cypriot measures easing visits of Greek Cypriots and Maronites to the north.

-A controversy developed over U.N.
+The Cypriot and Greek governments succeeded in preventing an addendum similar to that of December 1999 in U.N.
 Security Council Resolution 1303, June 15, 2000.
-The Cypriot and Greek governments were determined to prevent inclusion of an addendum similar to that of December 1999 (see above), which referred to the Turkish Cypriot view.
-The resolution passed without a reference.
 Denktash said that the U.N. had made "a grave mistake."
 He linked his attendance at the talks to measures that, he asserted, would prove that UNFICYP needs Turkish Cypriot cooperation to fulfill its mission.
-He imposed constraints on UNFICYP activities in the north and, on June 30, Turkish forces set up a three-man checkpoint outside Strovilia, a small Greek Cypriot village in the no-man's land separating the Turkish-Cypriot-administered area and a British base, which is an UNFICYP crossing point between north and south, thereby blocking UNFICYP access.
+He constrained UNFICYP activities in the north and, on June 30, Turkish forces set up a three-man checkpoint outside Strovilia, a small Greek Cypriot village in the no-man's land separating the Turkish-Cypriot-administered area and a British base, which is an UNFICYP crossing point between north and south, thereby blocking UNFICYP access.

-A third round of talks was held in Geneva from July 24 to August 4.
+A third round of talks was held from July 24 to August 4.
 At the outset of the fourth round of talks, September 12 to 26, Secretary General Annan said that he had concluded that the equal status of the parties "must and should be recognized" explicitly in a comprehensive settlement, noting that in the negotiations each represents its side and no one else, as the political equal of the other.
 Clerides boycotted the talks for two days in protest until assured that they would take into account U.N. resolutions that call for a federal solution.
 Denktash was pleased with Annan's remarks.